Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 If they had answered, “Google search”, the “Tell us about that other source” question would not have appeared.

-Conditional questions are configured on the form, not on the Edit Question page.
+Conditional fields are configured on the form.

 The general approach:

-- Add the questions to the form, both the trigger (parent) question and the conditional (child) question.
+- Add the fields to the form, both the trigger question and the conditional question(s).

 - Configure the relationships.
-Designate the trigger question and the conditional questions.
+Set the conditions by designating the trigger question and the conditional question(s).

-If a guest selects the Other medically severe restriction input option, the center wants to display a follow-up question to collect details about the restriction.
+If a guest selects the Other medically-severe restriction input option, the center wants to display a follow-up question to collect details about the restriction.
 They want the follow-up question to be conditional - to appear only if a guest checks the box next to Other medically severe restriction on the Diet notes question.

-Add the questions to the form
+Add the fields to the form

 They go to Forms and select the one named Registration.